manips-sai-org/OpenSai/tutorials/docs/2_robot_arm.md

 - Enable/disable OTG (online trajectory generation to satisfy velocity, acceleration and jerk limits)
 - Start/stop logging data

 You can also switch to the simviz tab to interact with the simulation as in tutorial 1.
-Take some time to explore the ui, and for more information, you can look at the documentation part of the SAI repository.
+Take some time to explore the ui, and for more information, you can look at the documentation part of the OpenSai repository.

 ## Cartesian controller